NatashaRy/memory-game/README.md

         * Easy: 4*4 cards (totalt 16 cards, 8 pairs)
         * Medium: 4*6 cards (totalt 24 cards, 12 pairs)
         * Hard: 4*8 cards (totalt 32 cards, 16 pairs)

+### **Card matching**
+* Every card has a twin, two of the cards has the same symbol.
+* Users flip two cards at the time, trying to find the matching pairs.
+* If the card matches, they will disapear from the grid.
+If not, they flip back face down.

+### **Moves and scoring**
+* Each attempt to match two cards count as a move.
+* The game tracks the number of moves made.
+* Users are scored based on the number of moves: fewer moves results in a higher score.

+### **Timer**
+* A timer starts when the game begins, tracking how long the player takes to match all pairs.

+### **End of game**
+* The game ends when all card pair are matched.
+* Users recive feedback on their performance, including time and total moves.

 ## **Current Features Common to all pages**